 Upstream from Oak Ridge, the blueway passes Lost Bottom Park ramp (mile 53.9), Clinton marina (mile 58.7), Clinton Island (mile 60.2), Aulton Island (mile 62), Picnic area (mile 63), Dismal Gap ramp (mile 63.8), Hwy 61 ramp (mile 66.3) across from the Eagle Bend fish hatchery.
 Upstream are Peach Orchard ramp (mile 73.5), Miller Island ramp (mile 77.1), canoe access (mile 78.8), Norris Dam (mile 79.8).
 The portion of the river below Norris Dam to highway 61 is moving water and is best navigated when the dam is discharging.
 Beware of the weir dam.
 See GPS track of canoe float from Miller Island below dam to Highway 61.

-Above the dam, Norris Lake (1020') covers 34,000 acres with 800 miles of shoreline.
+Above the dam, Norris Lake (1020') covers 34,000 acres with 800 miles of shoreline and 18 islands (Island F is the largest, mile 113, 36.302812,-83.835638).
 The confluence of the Powell River and the Clinch occurs at the Chuck Swan WMA ( mile 89).
 Points of interest include TVA small wild areas Hemlock Bluff ( mile 96.5) and Beech Island ( mile 120) Flatwater on the Clinch extends to mile 150, and moving water on the Clinch extends to mile 201 at the VA line.
 This is mostly Class I river with some Class II water upstream of Kyles Ford (190).
 Another 112 miles of navigable river runs through VA (the Upper Pellissippi Blueway).

 There are 56 miles of flatwater on the Powell River, including Stiner's Woods small wild area ( mile 30.5), Monks Corner ( mile 27.5), and Helms Ferry ( mile 30.8), an active auto ferry!
 Above the lake you can paddle the Powell River (class I) from River View ( mile 65.5) to Minton Mill ( mile 54.6 ).
 The Powell exits VA at mile 115.5.